miguelmota/ethereum-development-with-go-book/code/README.md

-# Code sample
+# Code samples

-> The code sample used in the book.
+> The code samples used in the book.

 ## Running